Akuli/catris/README.md

 $ stty raw && nc localhost 12345
 ```

-Or if you're connecting from Windows:
+Or if you're on Windows:

 ```
 telnet localhost 12345